tikv/rfcs/text/0113-keyspace-level-gc.md

 TiKV support keyspace level GC.

+## Concepts of GC management type:

+1. Global GC:
+   - Represents the previous default GC logic; there is a TiDB calculate the global GC safe point for the whole cluster.
+   - The default GC management type for keyspace is Global GC.
+2. Keyspace level GC:
+   - Indicates that the keyspace will advance its own GC safe point.
+   - It is possible and only possible to set gc_management_type = keyspace_level_gc when PD creates keyspaces.
+   - The keyspace which already set gc_management_type = keyspace_level_gc, 'gc_management_type' it can not be updated to "global_gc".
+   - Keyspace GC-related data: min start ts, GC safe point, service safe point, stored in own etcd path of each keyspace in PD.

 ## Motivation

 Previously, TiDB has supported the deployment of multiple TiDB clusters with different keyspaces